Last updated: September 27, 2025 — HB 913 was signed June 23, 2025 (Ch. 2025-175) and took effect October 1, 2025.

 Impacts on Homeowner Associations

-Although primarily focused on condominiums and co-ops, some provisions of HB 913 may apply to HOAs—especially those in mixed-use or multi-story developments.
+Although focused on condos and co-ops, some requirements may touch HOAs in mixed-use or multi-story settings.

 Financial Transparency Requirements

-• Annual transparency: Share annual budgets and reserve studies with all owners
+- Annual transparency: Share budgets and reserve studies with owners.

-• Owner access: Provide timely access to financial records upon request
+- Owner access: Timely access to official records upon request.

 Reactions from Stakeholders